gardener/gardener-extension-provider-openstack/docs/usage/usage.md

 ### Node Templates
 Node templates allow users to override the capacity of the nodes as defined by the server flavor specified in the `CloudProfile`'s `machineTypes`.
 This is useful for certain dynamic scenarios as it allows users to customize cluster-autoscaler's behavior for these workergroup with their provided values.
+The `nodeTemplate.virtualCapacity` can be used to specify node extended resources that are updated on nodes belonging to the pool.
+There are currently some caveats wrt rollouts

 ## Example `Shoot` manifest (one availability zone)